VOLUNTEER

 Committees

-The Cedar Springs HOA board is looking for 2-3 volunteers who like working with numbers and are detail-oriented to audit our financial records for the calendar year 2020.
+The Cedar Springs HOA board is looking for a few volunteers who like working with numbers and are detail-oriented to audit our financial records for the prior calendar year.

-Rich Ellerie, current treasurer and past president, has assembled all the documents that we believe volunteers will need to audit our books.
+We have prepared all the necessary documents volunteers will need to audit our books.

-It’s anticipated that the time needed to conduct the audit will total no more than four hours.
-We would like to have the audit completed before we start budgeting in Fall 2021 for 2022.
+It’s anticipated that the time needed to conduct the audit will total no more than two hours.
+We would like to have the audit completed as soon as possible after the Annual Meeting in January.

 If you’re interested in serving on the audit team, please contact us.
 See details about the proposed annual audit process.